ThorstenBLN/ds_projects/week10/README.md

 ### recommender systems for movies

 #### target:
-create a simple webpage with a movie recommender system using non negative matrix factorization.
+create a simple Flask webpage containing a movie recommender system using non negative matrix factorization.
-For proof of concept create also a movie recommender with cosine similarity.
+For proof of concept purpose create also a movie recommender with cosine similarity.

 #### 5 files:
 - 10.2_movie_db.ipnyb: